AgentMC/Sao20/Translate/En/Part2.md

 Ronye, Tiese and Asuna smiled at the same time, looking at the Prime Swordsman who held his head with both hands and sighed deeply.

-When the long meeting had finally finished, Ronye who returned little Berchie to Fanatio tried to head to the big dining room at the tenth floor to have lunch but was stopped by Asuna on the verge of rushing down the stairs. *How about lunch together?* Certainly, there was no reason to refuse if invited, and the two people immediately accepted it, so Vice-Prime Swordsman took them to the Central Cathedral’s Ninety-fifth floor, the "Watchtower of the Morning Star".
+When the long meeting had finally finished, Ronye who returned little Berchie to Fanatio tried to head to the big dining room at the tenth floor to have lunch but was stopped by Asuna on the verge of rushing down the stairs. *How about lunch together?* Certainly, there was no reason to refuse if invited, and the two people immediately accepted it, so Vice-Prime Swordsman took them to the Central Cathedral’s Ninety-fifth floor, the "Lookout of the Morning Star".

 There were only pillars on the four sides of wind-blown platform, while most of the floor was a beautiful flower garden with a clean waterway, and at that time the floor was effectively the Cathedral’s top.
 The stairway rising to the ninety-sixth floor was sealed with an indestructible door created by Asuna with her divine power, and not only Integrity Knights but also Prime Swordsman Kirito could not pass through.